Best AI Dungeon Master Tools in 2026: 9 Platforms Compared

 5. Voyage by Latitude -- Next-Gen from the AI Dungeon Team

 Voyage is the next evolution from Latitude, the team behind AI Dungeon.
 After years of running the most popular freeform AI narrative platform, they are building something more ambitious: an emergent RPG that adds real character progression and game mechanics on top of AI Dungeon's narrative engine.
-Closed beta launched in early 2026, with a full release expected in the first half of the year.
+Expanded beta launched on April 21, 2026 (free during beta), with paid tiers of $15 / $30 / $50 per month announced for the open beta later in 2026.
+Beta testers have already interacted with 160,000+ AI-generated NPCs.

 The pitch is compelling.
 Latitude has more experience running AI narrative at scale than anyone else in the space, and Voyage represents their answer to the criticism that AI Dungeon lacks real game mechanics.
 Whether it can compete with platforms that have had structured RPG systems since day one remains to be seen.